cristiano-kirschnner/cristiano-kirschnner/README.md

 ### Hi everyone. 👋

-Future Develop Jr. Technologist in systems analysis and development.
+Future DevOps Jr. Technologist in systems analysis and development.
 I currently work as an IT Analyst.
 I am in the process of a career transition.

 <div style="display: inline_block"><br>